 - The piston of the pneumatic spring stands at the bottom of the fuselage and is not shown here.

-The linkage for an active twisting of the wings is good to see:
+The linkages for an active twisting of the wings are good to see:

 - - from the control scotch yoke,